 Slice of red velvet cake with cream cheese frosting on a scalloped edge dessert plate with red plaid background | All Images © Beyond the Butter®

-To create the same snowflake design shown in my photos, you will need the following tools:
+To create the same snowflake design as my single red velvet cake recipe, you will need the following:

-In addition to the snowflake design, you can choose to garnish the top with some white sparkling sugar.
-I reserved about ⅓ cup of the cream cheese frosting to pipe the design.
+In addition, to the snowflake design, you can choose to garnish the top with some white sparkling sugar.
+I reserved about 1/3 cup of the cream cheese frosting to pipe the design.
+If you like, this type of decoration could be done with my homemade red velvet cupcakes too.

 Can I use a different kind of cocoa powder?